skgtech/devit/app/_posts/blog/2016-05-30-2016-retrospective-planning-for-2017.md

 ### The DEVit Week

-DEVit is big, it's so big it needs it's own whole week of events, festivities and rock'n'roll!
-DEVit 2017 will start from the previous week with unique events organized by the local communities, accompanied by our international speakers who we will host for all of those days so they can imprint and share their experiences in the more intimate settings of small local meetups.
+DEVit has grown big, it's so big it needs it's own whole week of events, festivities and rock'n'roll!
+DEVit 2017 will start from the previous week with unique events organized by local communities, accompanied by our international speakers who will stay with us all week so they can imprint and share their experiences in the more intimate environment of small local meetups.

-We will also make sure there's enough parties, drinks and fun so you can all claim that you lived through the DEVit experience and "proudly survived"!
+We will also make sure there are enough parties, drinks and fun so you can all claim that you lived through the DEVit experience and "proudly survived"!
 It won't be easy, beware!

 ### Opening up

 Open source is strong within us, as such, that's how we want DEVit to be.
 We want to share our knowledge, experience, know-how and most importantly numbers so you can pick it up and create an international conference of your own!
 It definitely won't be easy but if you know the average cost of an attendee or how much catering will cost you, we're confident you'll be one step ahead.

-So in the following weeks and months, we'll be releasing all our financial numbers, profit (thankfully we barely made a profit) and how we plan on using it for next year's DEVit conferences...
+So in the following weeks and months, we'll be releasing all our financial numbers, profit (thankfully we didn't loose any money) and how we plan on using it for next year's DEVit conferences...
 So aspired community leaders and conference organizers stay tuned as we'll open up everything...

 ### New administration